 Photo Credit Salty Dog Media

-The Airlie Beach Festival of Music celebrates its 10-year anniversary in 2022.
-Running in November, the festival attracts renowned local and international bands to set the stage on fire and deliver world-class entertainment.
+The Airlie Beach Festival of Music in 2023 runs from the 12th – 19th November.
+The festival attracts renowned local and international bands to set the stage on fire and deliver world-class entertainment.

 The Great Barrier Reef Festival in August is a family favourite.
 It combines entertainment, carnival rides, markets and food stalls with celebrating the Great Barrier Reef and educating on environmental impacts in the Whitsundays region.